tobiashennerbichler/ToyOS/README.md

 ## Running

-- Requires the use of a i686-elf-gcc cross compiler and the corresponding binutils (see [this link](https://wiki.osdev.org/GCC_Cross-Compiler) for help on building the toolchain)
+- Requires the use of a i686-elf-gcc cross compiler and the corresponding binutils (see [this link](https://wiki.osdev.org/GCC_Cross-Compiler) for help on building the toolchain).
+Specifically uses:
+    - gcc 15.0.1 20250216
+    - GNU Binutils 2.25.1
+    - GNU gdb 16.2
 - Requires nasm to build the initial bootloader
 - Requires qemu-system-i386 to execute the code